bilginyuksel/clighter/README.md

 Render a character to the scene and subscribe character to input channel.
 Whenever user enters `w,a,s,d` the character will move to the given direction.

-Also we need a character you can copy the `character.txt` file from `clighter/examples/main/assets/character.txt` or you can create a brand new character for yourself.
+Also we need a character, you can copy the `character.txt` file from `clighter/examples/main/assets/character.txt` or you can create a brand new character for yourself.
 Be sure to give correct filepath.

 ```python
 from clighter import CLIGame, GameObject, Position